Contact and Follow:

 Hi!
-I am an art historian and digital humanities expert.
+I am an art historian with broader interests in the public humanities and digital transformation in the museum and gallery sector.
 My research focuses on the history of gardens and landscapes in Early Modern Italy, the visual culture of performance in the same period, and, the application of digital technologies to art history (digital mapping in particular).
-I also do research and projects connected to digital pedagogies in the humanities and digital transformation in the GLAM sector.
+I also do research and projects connected to digital pedagogies in the humanities and digital projects in GLAM.

 History of landscape, visual culture and performance: My publications include articles and book chapters on the garden history of Italy, history of emotions and set design, the Arcadian Academy and landscape in Rome, and artistic relationships between Britain and Italy in the eighteenth century.
 My recent book, Landscape in Early Modern Italy: Theatre Garden and Visual Culture (2022), explores how the idea of gardens as theatres emerged at the same time as opera was developed in Italian courts around the turn of the seventeenth century, and, how in this period the aesthetic of designed landscapes and gardens was wholly transformed, which resulted in a reconceptualization of the relationship between humans and nature.